nonomal/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 #
 > “ But     they were  in the well  , ” Alice said to the Dormouse , not   choosing to notice
 # .
 NSg/C/P IPl  NSg/V P  D   NSg/J . .
 NPr   V/J  P  D   NSg      .
 NSg/C V        P  NSg/V
 > this last remark .
-# I/D  NSg/V/J NSg/V  .
+# I/D  J    NSg/V  .
 >
 #
 > “ Of course they were  , ” said the Dormouse ; “ — well    in        . ”